Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Compare a range of unsecured personal loans
+Compare unsecured loans

-How unsecured personal loans work
+How unsecured loans work

 Why is the interest rate higher than a secured loan?

 Interest rates on unsecured loans are higher for borrowers as the lender is taking on a higher risk.
 If your loan is secured, the lender can seize the asset you’ve used for collateral to recoup the outstanding amount, but this isn’t possible with an unsecured loan.
 To safeguard themselves, lenders charge more interest so they have more to fall back on should you default.